-- Weight: The less you weigh, the less water you have in your body to dilute the intoxicating effects created when you drink alcohol.
+- Body Weight: The less you weigh, the less water you have in your body to dilute the intoxicating effects created when you drink alcohol.
 Similarly, muscle tissue also contains more water than fat which further helps with dilution.
-This means a person who weighs less will be more impacted by two alcohol drinks than an individual who weighs more.
+This means a person who weighs less will feel more intoxicated by two alcohol drinks than an individual with a higher body weight.

 - Gender: Men and women have different muscle and body fat percentages, which also impacts BAC levels.
 Women also tend to have less dehydrogenase (an enzyme that breaks down alcohol in the stomach) than men, so a man can have a lower BAC level than a woman, even if they’ve had the same amount of alcohol and weigh the same.

-- Medications: Research shows that cough medicines, antidepressants, and other medications can affect the way your body reacts to alcohol.
+- Medications: Research shows that cough medicines, antidepressants, and other medications can amplify how your body reacts to alcohol.
 When mixing alcohol with certain medication, your BAC can often end up being higher than it normally would.